Generic Name: trandolapril (Oral route)

 Trandolapril is an angiotensin converting enzyme (ACE) inhibitor.
 It works by blocking a substance in the body that causes the blood vessels to tighten.
 As a result, trandolapril relaxes the blood vessels.
 This lowers blood pressure and increases the supply of blood and oxygen to the heart.

-Trandolapril is also used in some patients after a heart attack.
-After a heart attack, some of the heart muscle is damaged and weakened.
+Trandolapril is used to treat congestive heart failure.
+It is also used in some patients after a heart attack.
+After a heart attack, some of the heart muscle becomes damaged and weak.
 The heart muscle may continue to weaken as time goes by.
 This makes it more difficult for the heart to pump blood.
 Trandolapril may be started within the first few days after a heart attack to increase survival rate.
-Trandolapril helps slow down further weakening of the heart.
+It can also help cut down on the number of hospital visits for heart problems.

 This medicine is available only with your doctor's prescription.